 Marco Kastner: „The provision of VMs with SUSE Linux for different requirements (SAP Application Server, Oracle DB Server) could be mapped via host groups.
 The automated deployment accelerated the migration project.
 Ansible is used during the initial deployment but also afterwards to make adjustments.“

-„What are you currently planning or which feature do you wish for the orcharhino?
+„What are you currently planning or which feature do you wish for orcharhino?

-Otmar Meier: „One of the next steps will be patch management with orcharhino.”
+Otmar Meier: “One of the next steps is patch management with orcharhino.”

 Marco Kastner: „The deployment of Ubuntu is currently being tested.”